emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 #def Yoneda-lemma
     (funext : FunExt)
     (A : U)                         -- The ambient type.
-    (AisSegal : is-segal A)          -- A proof that A is Segal.
+    (is-segal-A : is-segal A)          -- A proof that A is Segal.
     (a : A)                         -- The representing object.
   (C : A -> U)              -- A type family.
   (CisCov : isCovFam A C)          -- A covariant family.
-    : is-equiv ((z : A) -> hom A a z -> C z) (C a) (evid A a C) := ((yon A AisSegal a C CisCov , yon-evid A AisSegal a C CisCov funext) , (yon A AisSegal a C CisCov , evid-yon A AisSegal a C CisCov))
+    : is-equiv ((z : A) -> hom A a z -> C z) (C a) (evid A a C) := ((yon A is-segal-A a C CisCov , yon-evid A is-segal-A a C CisCov funext) , (yon A is-segal-A a C CisCov , evid-yon A is-segal-A a C CisCov))
 ```

 ## Yoneda for contravariant families